sungchun12/iot-python-webapp/README.md

 _Listed steps for how the application/pipeline works_

 1. Create bucket for terraform tfstate backups to be stored.
-Use gcloud manually
+Use gcloud manually(only needs to be done once upfront)
-2. Create bucket for encrypted service account json.
-Use gcloud manually
+2. Create bucket for encrypted service account json ONLY for decrypting KMS secret.
+Use gcloud manually(only needs to be done once upfront)
-3. Build docker image using gcloud builds submit command(cloud build)
+3. Build and push docker image using gcloud builds submit command(cloud build)
-4. Deploy terraform infrastructure(cloud build)
+4. Deploy terraform infrastructure(cloud build, add permissions to cloud build default service account-check tutorial)
 5. Allow unauthenticated requests to app.
 Use gcloud(cloud build)

 _Destruction Steps_